Columbia County Court Records

 WisconsinCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WisconsinCourts.us are subject to the Terms of Service and Privacy Notice.

-Columbia County is in south-central Wisconsin, with its county seat in Portage.
-The county’s court system is anchored by a three-branch Circuit Court that exercises general jurisdiction over criminal, civil, family, juvenile, and probate matters.
-Municipal courts in the county handle local ordinance violations and certain traffic offenses.
-The offices responsible for maintaining court records include the Clerk of Circuit Court, the Register in Probate, the County Clerk, and the Register of Deeds, each managing distinct categories of documents from government buildings in Portage.
+Columbia County sits in south-central Wisconsin, with Portage as its county seat.
+The county's court system centers on a three-branch Circuit Court with general jurisdiction over criminal, civil, family, juvenile, and probate matters.
+Municipal courts handle local ordinance violations and certain traffic offenses.
+The offices you'll deal with most for court records are the Clerk of Circuit Court, the Register in Probate, the County Clerk, and the Register of Deeds — each one manages its own distinct category of documents from government buildings in Portage.

 How to Look Up a Court Case in Columbia County?

-There are several practical methods for finding a court case in Columbia County, depending on whether the user needs online case information or physical copies of documents.
+Finding a court case in Columbia County depends on whether you need basic online case information or physical copies of filed documents.
+Here are the main options.

-The Wisconsin Circuit Court Access portal is the primary statewide tool for searching circuit court case records.
-Users can perform searches using several methods:
+The Wisconsin Circuit Court Access portal is the main statewide tool for searching circuit court records.
+You can search in several ways:

 - Case number search — Enter the county and case number directly.

-- Name search — Enter a party’s last name and first name; the system covers all Wisconsin counties or can be narrowed to Columbia County.
+- Name search — Enter a party's last and first name; search all Wisconsin counties or narrow results to Columbia County.

-- Docketed civil judgment search — Locate judgments by debtor name.
+- Docketed civil judgment search — Find judgments by debtor name.

 - Lien search — Search for liens by debtor name.

-Search results include case type, filing date, party names, charges or claims, hearing dates, and disposition information.
-The WCCA displays records for circuit court cases; it does not include municipal court records.
+Results include the case type, filing date, party names, charges or claims, hearing dates, and disposition information.
+Keep in mind: WCCA only covers circuit court cases and does not include municipal court records.

-For appellate matters, the Wisconsin Supreme Court and Court of Appeals Case Access (WSCCA) portal provides status information on appeals filed with those courts.
+For appellate matters, the Wisconsin Supreme Court and Court of Appeals Case Access (WSCCA) portal gives you status information on appeals filed with those courts.

 In-Person Access

-Individuals may visit the Clerk of Circuit Court’s office during regular business hours to review case files and conduct searches.
-The office is located in the Columbia County Courthouse:
+You can visit the Clerk of Circuit Court's office during regular business hours to review case files and run searches.
+The office is at the Columbia County Courthouse:

 Columbia County Clerk of Circuit Court